rust-lang/rfcs/text/0000-const-type-inference.md

 This change aims to make Rust code more concise and maintainable, especially in scenarios where the types of const items are complicated or not easily expressible.

+Inferring constant types also improves the ergonomics of the language, particularly for new users.
+Some users are coming from languages where most (or all) types are inferred.
+So inferring obvious types matches their expectations.
+Other new users are focused on learning ownership, or other core Rust concepts.
+Reducing the amount of boilerplate reduces their mental load.
+This reduction in mental load also helps experienced programmers.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation